 I ended up with the top screw hole from the old thermostat showing - you can barely see it.
 The off/on temperature control is on the top, not the bottom, but I think I can live with that - I like the look of the old thermostat better, but I think I can live with that, too.

 BIG DIFFERENCE!
 Now the furnace does not cycle nearly as often.
-Easy swap out, $30 part (GoWesty and others have them) - make sure it has an “OFF” setting.
+Easy swap out, sub $20 part at PDX RV LLC.